manhdv2103/ProductManagement/README.md

 # ProductManagement
-A sample product management program created with the implementation of linked list, stack, queue, recursion, linear search algorithm and selection sort algorithm using Java.
+A product management program created with the implementation of linked list, stack, queue, recursion, linear search algorithm and selection sort algorithm using Java.
 This program can:
   - Load products from a data file into a linked list, a stack or a queue.
   - Display products in a linked list, a stack or a queue.
   - Write product data to file.